matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 - Functions that format data for use in a template.
 - Only used in a template.
 - Some pipes built into Angular.
+- We can build our own pipes very easily.

 ```console
 ng generate pipe convert